wsenh/me/public/static/posts/simple-topdown-movement/README.md

 The method I provide is not limited to any game engine.
 As long as the tools you are using can draw stuff on a screen, the method will work.

-I am going to use [Heaps.io](https://heaps.io/) here.
-The programming language Heaps.io uses is [Haxe](https://haxe.org/) which is a JavaScript like language.
+I am going to use <a href="https://heaps.io/" target="_blank" rel="noopener">Heaps.io</a> here.
+The programming language Heaps.io uses is <a href="https://haxe.org/" target="_blank" rel="noopener">Haxe</a> which is a JavaScript like language.
 You can easily translate the code to your desired language and game engine.

 ## Draw Player